-Girls with Rett syndrome may show normal development for the first six or more months of their life.
-Then between six and 30 months of age (often between six and 18 months of age), their development slows down and may even go backwards.
+Girls with Rett syndrome may show normal development for the first 6 or, rarely, 12 months of their life.
+Then, usually between 6 and 30 months of age (often between 6 and 18 months of age), their development slows down.
+They may even lose skills that they had previously learned; this is called ‘developmental regression’.
 They become less interested in play, lose the ability to speak and may become irritable and scream for no obvious reason.
 They stop using their hands purposefully and they may, instead, begin to move their hands in a repetitive way.
 This often takes the form of hand-wringing or hand-washing movements.

-When boys are affected, the epileptic seizures nearly always start within the first few weeks or months of life, and are often extremely difficult to treat.
+When boys are affected, the epileptic seizures nearly always start within the first few weeks or months of life, and are usually extremely difficult to treat.

 The discovery of the genetic mutation in Rett syndrome has made it much easier to diagnose the condition.
 However, it is obviously important for doctors to think about the condition in the first place, so that the blood test can then be done to look for the genetic mutation.
-This common mutation is found in about eight out of every 10 girls with Rett syndrome.
-Before the genetic mutation was discovered, the diagnosis of Rett syndrome was not usually made until girls were much older - usually at three or as late as six years of age.
+This common mutation is found in about 8 out of every 10 girls with Rett syndrome.
+Before the genetic mutation was discovered, the diagnosis of Rett syndrome was not usually made until girls were much older - usually at 4 or as late as 6 years of age, sometimes older.

-The electroencephalogram (EEG), which measures electrical activity in the brain, may show features which suggest Rett syndrome, even when epilepsy is not present.
+The EEG (electroencephalogram), which measures electrical activity in the brain, may show features which suggest Rett syndrome, even when epilepsy is not present.
 It can, therefore, be useful in diagnosis.
-Brain scans are normal in children with Rett syndrome.
+Brain scans (MRIs) are normal in children with Rett syndrome.

 Information about treatments for children can be found on the Medicines for Children website.

 The seizures usually become less of a problem in adolescence and early adult life, but only occasionally will the seizures stop completely.
-There is usually increasing difficulty with walking, and those with Rett syndrome may eventually not be able to walk.
-Many older children and teenagers will need special attention to prevent scoliosis (a bending or curvature of the spine).
+There is usually increasing difficulty with walking, and many children or adolescents eventually are not able to walk.
+Older children and teenagers will need special attention to prevent scoliosis (a bending or curvature of the spine).

 Together for Short Lives